The Strange Life of Dutch Falconi

 This brings us to 1950.

-Dutch says that in Mexico he knew and befriended William Burroughs, which could certainly be possible as Burroughs lived in Mexico City at this time.
-He claims to have given Burroughs advice on quitting his addiction to heroin.
-(When Burroughs is asked about this, he will pause and with a slight frown on his face claim never to have known Dutch Falconi.)
+In Mexico he knew and befriended William Burroughs.
+He claims to have given Burroughs advice on quitting his heroin addiction.
+(When Burroughs is asked, he claims with a slight frown never to have known Dutch Falconi.)

-Although Dutch would now be approximately fifty years of age, those who knew him at this time claim he didn't look a day over thirty.
+Although Dutch would now be approximately fifty years of age, those who knew him would say he didn't look a day over thirty.

-This is where Dutch Falconi came into the picture.
+This is where Falconi came into the picture.

 When she first set eyes on the new stranger in town, the Countess says she knew immediately that her life would somehow be involved with this exotic, tall, dark stranger with the piercing eyes but friendly laugh.
 Dutch must have felt it too, for soon after meeting, the two of them were rarely apart.
 Esmeralda saw in Dutch the adventurous life she wanted to live but lacked the courage to, and Dutch saw in Esmeralda the buried royalty that needed to be unearthed.